wonjun27/multiplayer-shooter/README.txt

-To start a multiplayer game server, please run
+- To start a multiplayer game server, please run

+cd server
 node server.js

-(found in the folder, "server")

-you can run multiple index.html to run multiple clients.
+- You can run multiple index.html to open multiple clients.

+- Touch Mobile is tested on Android S2

 ==============================
 Future To-Dos